nativewind/nativewind/v4-release-DRAFT.md

 ### Variant API Discontinuation

 We had introduced variant support for `styled()` in the cancelled v3 beta, based on the `class-variance-authority` library.
-We recommend users to shift to `cva`, enhancing control over styling and aligning NativeWind with evolving coding practices.
+We recommend users to shift to (`tailwind-variants`)[https://www.tailwind-variants.org/], enhancing control over styling and aligning NativeWind with evolving coding practices.

 ### setVariables() has been removed